Social Icons

 Directed by William Friedkin

-The movie spends half the time setting up a probably unrealistic view of an incident, based on a successful military mission.
-Pushing the blame on the commander of a team and ventured to sacrifice that man for doing something that happens to be so gruesome that only one man saw the reason for it to be done.
+The movie spends half its time setting up an implausible view of an incident based on a supposedly successful military mission.
+It pushes the blame onto the commander of a team and tries to make him the scapegoat for taking action that, while gruesome, seemed necessary in the moment.

-The plot is about Colonel Childers (Samuel L. Jackson) who was sent on a mission to rescue an ambassador.
-On getting to the site the whole embassy was in turmoil with shootings which led to the death of three marines.
-Childers noticed that the shootings were coming from the ground as well as from snipers so he ordered his men to shoot the attacking crowd.
+The plot revolves around Colonel Childers (Samuel L. Jackson), who is sent on a mission to rescue an ambassador.
+When he arrives, the embassy is in chaos, with shootings that result in the deaths of three marines.
+Childers notices gunfire coming from both snipers and the crowd on the ground, so he orders his men to shoot back at the crowd.

-The movie was not successful critically and commercially.
-Seeing it again now after so many years I can understand why it never stood out for me as a courtroom drama worth recommending to anyone.
+The movie wasn’t successful either critically or commercially.
+Watching it again now, after so many years, I can understand why.
+It doesn’t stand out as a courtroom drama worth recommending to anyone.

 0 comments: